jharwell/sierra/docs/src/faq.rst

-   A: SIERRA does *not* create the output directory you tell it that all outputs for a simulation run will lie under--that is the responsibility of the :term:`Platform` and/or :term:`Project`.
+   A: SIERRA does *not* create the output directory you tell it that all outputs for a simulation run will lie under--that is the responsibility of the :term:`Engine` and/or :term:`Project`.
 SIERRA just reads outputs from the specified location.

 #.
 Q: I'm really confused by all the terminology that SIERRA uses--how can I